-The first semester was very enjoyable for me, and the work was extremely hard.
+The first semester was very enjoyable for me, but the discipline was demanding in a way that I had not experienced before then.
 Mr. Lessard was the first teacher who exposed me to writing a lot of examples of the same assignment and then picking the best one or two out of the pack.
-He also would not let us break rules or repeat anything from one exercise to another.
-I embraced the discipline and went on to take his class in Modal Counterpoint.
-This was based on the music of Palestrina and Mr. Lessard
+I embraced this discipline and then went on to take his class in Modal Counterpoint.
+The class was based on the music of Lassus and Palestrina and Mr. Lessard

 felt it represented the pure study of musical lines and how they fit together,